Israel kicks off pre-quals for large scale desalination plant

 Israel has called for pre-qualification bids for planning, financing, constructing, and operating a new large scale desalination plant at Sorek.

-The new plant is to supply a minimum of 150 million cubes a year (427,397 m3/d), increasing production of desalinated water in Israel by 25 per cent.
+The project is reportedly for a 150 million m3/d plant, increasing production of desalinated water in Israel by 25 per cent.
 Statements of qualification are due by 3 September 2018, and a request for proposals will follow.

 A second project for a new desalination plant, located in Western Galilee and with capacity of 274,000 m3/d, is expected to kick off in 2019.